freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 670.1

 These are some non built-in commands.
 There's quite a few that should look familiar.
 One is `bash`, that's the one you used for the `shebang` in your scripts.
-I see one called `sleep` that might allow you to pause your script while it's counting down.
+I see one called `sleep`.
 View the manual of it.

 #### HINTS